Justice announces new restrictions in attempt to keep WV COVID-19 infection rates low

 He added, “We’re surely going to try in every way, shape, form or fashion not to endanger anybody.”

-Earlier Monday, Kanawha County Commission President Kent Carper sent a letter to the governor warning that proceeding with the May 12 Primary could put poll workers and county employees at risk, even with a liberal absentee voting policy.
+Earlier Monday, Kanawha County Commission President Kent Carper sent a letter to the governor warning that proceeding with the May 12 primary could put poll workers and county employees at risk, even with a liberal absentee-vote policy.

 “The decision to conduct a Primary Election on May 12 now is contrary to the president’s extended social distancing guidelines and contrary to the data that suggests West Virginia’s peak [infection period] is still a month away,” Carper wrote.